 Dale Gottlieb was born in Brooklyn, New York in 1952.
 From an early age she was frequently exposed to the art world.
 Almost every Saturday morning she would go to the Brooklyn Museum of Art.
 It was at this museum that Gottlieb became heavily inspired by African art.
 She also drew inspiration from her environment growing up.
-Raised in Brooklyn during the 1950s, Gottlieb was constantly surrounded by people from a diverse range of religious beliefs, races, and sexual orientations.
+Raised in Brooklyn during the 1950s, Gottlieb was constantly surrounded by people with a range of religious beliefs, races, and sexual orientations.

 Up until the 8th grade, she attended Brooklyn’s Ethical Culture School.
 This alternative school emphasized a curriculum based on philosophy and humanitarianism.

 Gottlieb attended the School of Art and Design at Alfred University, in New York, in the 70s.
 At the age of 20, she postponed her studies for a couple of months to travel to India and stay at a Hindu ashram.
 While in India, she was deeply touched by the spiritual rituals.
 She considered staying, but eventually decided that continuing her work as an artist was her true calling.
 She returned to Alfred University and finished her degree with honors in 1975.